Our mission is to use science, technology and engineering to develop persistent curiosity and to show that knowledge is empowering.

 Systemic Approach

-Our goal is to reach under-served and under-represented students, expose them to cutting-edge technology and entrepreneurial training, and have a long-term, meaningful impact on their lives.
+Our goal is to reach underserved and underrepresented students, expose them to cutting-edge technology and entrepreneurial training, and have a long-term, meaningful impact on their lives.

-4. Software Development Partnerships: We are pursuing partnerships with educational software firms to professionally redevelop top mobile app prototypes created by our program participants.
+5. Software Development Partnerships: We are pursuing partnerships with educational software firms to complete the development of top mobile app prototypes created by our program participants.
 We will also invest in marketing these mobile apps to ensure successful proliferation.
-In addition to motivating and empowering our program participants, we believe that the mobile apps emerging from this partnership will have unique value as collaborative apps conceptualized and created by youth.The resulting Technovation Challenge mobile apps will be released as free educational apps, forming a suite of for-students-by-students science-based educational apps.
-In these partnerships, we will mandate internships for top high school program graduates at the software development firms, where they will oversee the fulfillment of the original concept vision while experiencing first-hand the professional development process.
+In addition to motivating and empowering our program participants, we believe that the mobile apps emerging from this partnership will have unique value as collaborative apps conceptualized and created by youth.In these partnerships, we will create internships for top high school program graduates at the software development firms, where they will oversee the fulfillment of the original concept vision while experiencing first-hand the professional development process.
 These partnerships will ensure an enriching, sustainable, steady cycle of software dissemination from our program, while providing uniquely valuable internship experiences.

 2. Create sustainable bridges within other Iridescent programs and between outside programs.